evan-narayan/voithos/docs/vmware-migration-rhel.md

 /dev/vdb3  3328000 33552383 30224384 14.4G Linux LVM
 ```

-In this example, the the 1G volume is obviously the boot partition.
+In this example, the 1G volume is obviously the boot partition.
 Its never the one of type
 `EFI System`.

 If you're unsure or scripting, grab the UUID from `blkid` of each partition which might be the boot